andsontan/xpiks/_posts/2015-12-19-spellcheck-release.markdown

 Known issues:

 - Xpiks proposes spell suggestions for all words with errors, what creates duplicates if one word has been used several times in metadata (keywords, title, description)
+- On systems with two monitors menu with recent directories opens on another monitor (it's QT issue fixed in QT 5.6)

 <div class="download-link"><a href="{{ site.url }}/downloads">Download</a></div>